*Important Update* – I have made this coat again and it turned out MUCH better, so after reading this post make sure to check out the new one.

 The ribbing that I used for the cuffs is from I See Fabric.
 It’s the 2×1 rib knit in the color ‘Fig’.
 It isn’t the exact same color, but they are a very similar shade, and I love how well they go together.
 Depending on the color of sherpa you get, Style Maker also has a selection of ribbing that would work for a similar look.

 Sizing – For reference my measurements are B38 W33 H42.
 I made the size 8-10 since that’s what size I made for my first one, but I should have sized up to the 12-14 with this fabric.
 This fabric is about 1/4″ thick and that definitely affects the fit.
-So, no matter what pattern you use, I would recommend going up a size or two if you are using this fabric.
+So, no matter what pattern you use, you may want to size up if you are using this specific fabric.

 Serging the seams isn’t necessary because the fabric doesn’t unravel, but it really helped with the bulk.
 I serged around every pattern piece before sewing it together and it really made things go together easier.
 I found that my serger liked to serge it much better when the fleece side was down/sherpa was face up.
 I used a zigzag stitch to attach my cuffs and it worked great.